adrianaovalle/javascript-challenge/README.md

 # Java Script Challenge

 ## Description
-This code will create a table dynamically based upon a dataseto of all of the eye-witness reports of Extraterrestrial Sites.
+This code will create a table dynamically based upon a dataset of all of the eye-witness reports of Extraterrestrial Sites.
+The dataset is also searcheable depending on user's  criteria.

 ## Level 1
 * Create a basic HTML web page